coloursofnoise/Resources/Audio:-How-Tos.md

     ![](https://cdn.discordapp.com/attachments/462498749097443330/547105130441605160/loop.gif)

 9. Hit File > Build.
 When this is done, you will find your bank in `fmodstudio20000celeste-project/FMOD Studio Celeste Project/Build/Desktop`.
-Take **only** the .bank file that has the name of the bank you created earlier, for example `yournickname_mapname.bank` (**don't** take Master Bank.bank, sfx.bank, etc... those are the vanilla banks) and copy it to `Mods/yourmod/Audio`.
+Take **only** the .bank file that has the name of the bank you created earlier, for example `yournickname_mapname.bank` (**don't** take Master Bank.bank, sfx.bank, etc... those are the vanilla banks) and copy it to your mod's folder, in `Mods/yourmod/Audio`.

 9. **Generate the GUIDs.txt**:

 ![](https://cdn.discordapp.com/attachments/429775260108324865/473619203174301706/unknown.png)

 Once generated, you'll find it in `fmodstudio20000celeste-project/FMOD Studio Celeste Project/Build/GUIDs.txt`.
-Copy it in `Mods/yourmod/Audio` and rename it to `yourbankname.guids.txt`:
+Copy it to your mod's folder, in `Mods/yourmod/Audio` and rename it to `yourbankname.guids.txt`:

 ![](https://cdn.discordapp.com/attachments/445236692136230943/714582075646279860/unknown.png)